onconova/onconova/onconova-docs/docs/guide/developers/microservices.md

-The Precision Oncology Platform (Onconova) is designed to be **modular and institution-agnostic**.
+Onconova is designed to be **modular and institution-agnostic**.
 To support custom workflows, local system integrations, and specialized processing without compromising the integrity and maintainability of the core platform, Onconova encourages the use of microservices for all server-side customizations.

 This page outlines best practices for developing, integrating, and authenticating microservices within the Onconova ecosystem.